red-hat-storage/ceph-test-drive-bootstrap/docs/Module-3.md

 $ swift -A http://rgw-node1:8080/auth/1.0  -U user1:swift -K 'Swiftuser1key' list container-1
 ```

 > Easy right !!
 So you have just learned how to use Ceph as Object Storage System using swift APIs.
-Follow the next section to know how S3 can be used with Ceph.
+Follow the next section to learn how S3 can be used with Ceph.

-## Access Ceph object storage using S3 API
+## Access the Ceph object storage using S3 API

 Ceph object storage cluster can be accessed by any client which talks ``S3`` API.
 In this section we will use ``s3cmd`` which has already been installed on ``client-node1`` machine.

-- Login to ``client-node1``
+- Login to the ``client-node1``
 ```
 $ ssh client-node1
 ```